node-red/node-red-nodes/storage/mongodb/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to save data in a MongoDB database.

-**Note** : This is the same node as is/was in the core of Node-RED.
-If you already have it installed you do NOT need this node.
+**Note** : This is the same node as was in the core of Node-RED.
+As of v0.10.8 you will need to install it from here if still required.

 Pre-requisite
 -------------